 Click on the picture to ‘zoom in’ on the Oban Train as it approaches Tyndrum Lower.

-K4, The Great Marquess, heading the Railway Touring Company’s ‘West Highlander’ rail tour to Mallaig on Saturday 26th September 2009.
-The locomotive was designed by Gresley specifically for the North British line from Glasgow to Mallaig.
+The K4, ‘The Great Marquess’, locomotive in the above picture, was designed by Gresley specifically for the North British line from Glasgow to Mallaig.
 The line imposes real challenges because of the steep gradients, tight curves and limited allowable axle weight.
 The K4 has 3 cylinders, a 2-6-0 wheel arrangement, 200psi boiler and a 36,598lb tractive effort.
 No 61994 entered service in 1938 (original LNER no. 3442) and is the only K4 in preservation.
-The locomotive is owned by John Cameron and located in Scotland at Thornton.
+The locomotive is owned by John Cameron and located in Scotland at Thornton in Fife.